awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 This chapter includes an overview and procedures for provisioning new accounts in your AWS Control Tower landing zone\.
 AWS Control Tower provides three methods for creating member accounts:
 + through the Account Factory console that is part of AWS Service Catalog\.
 + through the **Enroll account** feature within AWS Control Tower\.
-+ from your AWS Control Tower landing zone's master account, using Lambda code and appropriate IAM roles\.
++ from your AWS Control Tower landing zone's management account, using Lambda code and appropriate IAM roles\.

 The standard way to provision accounts is through Account Factory, a console\-based product that's part of the AWS Service Catalog\.
 If your landing zone is not in a state of drift, you can use **Enroll account**\.
 Also, some customers may prefer to configure new accounts programmatically using IAM roles and Lambda functions\.